-B Magnet
+234 B Magnet

 Normal conducting magnets for high levels of radiation have been constructed at several hadron facilities, e.g. the neutron spallation source at ORNL and the proton complex JPARC.
 In fact, the radiation level expected in the source allows use of a modest cost kapton tape based insulation of the coils.
-We designed the magnet with permendur poles taped in two dimensions, which allows us to reach a strong magnetic field (3.2 Tesla) at the upstream end of the magnet, and moved the coils to 20+ cm from the source of radiation.
+We designed the magnet with permendur poles poles taped in two dimensions, which allows us to reach a strong magnetic field (3.2 Tesla) at the upstream end of the magnet, and moved the coils to 20+ cm from the source of radiation.
 The length of the magnet was selected to be 50 cm and the field integral 1000 kG-cm (see the field profile).
 Figure 6 shows the longitudinal profile of the magnetic field according to the OPERA calculation.

-Figure 6: Magnetic field $(B_x)$ profile along the beam direction.
+Figure 6.
+Magnetic field $(B_x)$ profile along the beam direction.

-C Central absorber
+246 C Central absorber

 The beam power absorber will be made of copper, whose high heat conductivity helps to manage the power density.
-If it is needed we can use an aluminum absorber which helps to reduce power density even more by a factor 2-3 due to a six times larger radiation length, but it will also increase the length of the source by about 50 cm.
+If it is needed, we can use an aluminum absorber, which would help to reduce power density even more by a factor of 2-3 due to a six times larger radiation length, but it would also increase the length of the source by about 50 cm.
 The heat removal from the copper absorber is arranged first via heat conductivity to the wider area where the water cooling tubes are located.
-At 10-15 cm from the beam line, the temperature of the copper insert drops to a level below 100°C (the calculation of the energy deposition was made in both the SIMC and Geant4 frameworks, and the temperature 2-dimensional analysis was performed for the highest power density area).
-Figure 7 shows the longitudinal profile of the power density according to the MC simulation.
+At 10-15 cm from the beam line, the temperature of the copper insert drops to a level below 100°C (the calculation of the energy deposition was made in both the SIMC and Geant4 frameworks, and the temperature 2-the longitudinal profile of the power density according to the MC simulation.